Canon 1D Mark IV vs SL2

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon SL2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: